Erjing Cui, MA, LMHC

-Erjing believes that therapy is not about looking inwards only, but a process of recognizing what has happened to you means in the context of society and empowering changes that heal.
+Erjing believes that therapy is not only about looking inwards, but a process of recognizing what has happened to you means in the context of society and empowering changes that heal.

-Depending on your racial identity and cultural stories, Erjing believes that each of you has your own stories and struggles while navigating your way being in the United States.
+Depending on your racial identity and cultural stories, each of you has your own stories and struggles while navigating your way of being in the world.
 Being rooted in multicultural counseling and intersectionalities, Erjing is passionate about supporting the overall wellness of this community.

 "In therapy, she pushes me to jump into the uncertainty, but she also doesn’t overdo it.
 She has helped me tremendously on encountering fears that I would never think I am capable of encountering.